And they are so darn easy to make. At least half of the time I make them gluten-free too and they taste just as good - whoop whoop for that!

 8. Bake for 10-12 minutes or until the center is no longer puffy.

-9. Remove from oven and let sit for 5 minutes and then transfer to a wire rack.
+9. Remove from oven and transfer to a wire rack.

-10. Serve warm or store in an airtight container for up to 5 days (that's if they last that long).
+10. Serve warm or store in an airtight container for up to 5 days (but believe me they won't last that long).